XEOS Data Relay

 Ultra-Short Baseline (USBL) systems provide real-time underwater acoustic positioning for commercial oceanography, environmental monitoring, subsea construction, and hydrographic surveying.
 Combining transducers, transponders, and advanced signal processing, USBL technology enables the accurate tracking and navigation of ROVs, AUVs, and divers across varied depths and conditions.

-This guide outlines suppliers of USBL systems for marine and subsea operations, including manufacturers of acoustic positioning equipment, calibration and communication modules, and integrated navigation solutions for survey and research applications.
+This category outlines USBL system suppliers for marine and subsea operations, including manufacturers of acoustic positioning equipment, calibration and communication modules, and integrated navigation solutions.

 Advanced Navigation